integratedfordevelopers/integrated/README.md

         identifier_class: Integrated\Bundle\StorageBundle\Storage\Identifier\FileIdentifier

 #### Resolver ###
 A resolver returns the location of the stored file, providing a location for a browser.
-In some cases you will need to add storage specific logic to the resolver.
+The filesystem does is not linked to public accessible location, for each filesystem a resolver must be written.
+In some cases you will need to add filesystem specific logic to the resolver.
 You can write your own implementation of `Integrated\Common\Storage\Resolver\ResolverInterface`.

 The config below is default and does not have to be set.